tiiuae/sbomnix/doc/sbomnix_metadata.md

 may scan package roots exported by the target flake inputs for components that remain unmatched.

+## CPE sources

+When nixpkgs metadata is available, `sbomnix` prefers exact CPE identifiers from nixpkgs metadata and falls back to heuristic CPE matching only when nixpkgs metadata does not provide a canonical CPE.
+The heuristic fallback can be disabled with `--exclude-cpe-matching`, while `--exclude-meta` disables nixpkgs metadata entirely, including metadata-derived CPEs.

+Nixpkgs may also expose `possibleCPEs` guesses alongside its canonical CPE metadata. `sbomnix` keeps those guesses diagnostic-only and does not export them as the final component CPE.

 ## Caching and diagnostics

 Package metadata lookups are cached by metadata source identity, lookup set,